shahoob/arcadia-index/backend/CONTRIBUTING.md

 password: test
 ```

-If you wish to add some test data, you can dump it to a file with this command:
+If you wish to create your own additional test data, you can then dump it to a file with this command (if you want to share it in the repo):

 ```
 sudo docker exec -i arcadia_db pg_dump -U arcadia -d arcadia --data-only > backend/migrations/fixtures/fixtures.sql